Gjesdal: Name

-Before 1889, the name was written Gjæsdal, which is the Danish spelling.
+Before 1889, the name was spelled Gjæsdal, which is the Danish spelling.
 During the period from 1889 to 1917 it was spelled Gjesdal (Norwegian language version).
-Then starting in 1918, it was spelled Gjestal after the pronunciation of the local dialect (the d in dal is pronounced t because of the voiceless consonant s in front).
-In 1964, the spelling was changed back to the etymologically correct form of Gjesdal.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Gjestal.
+This was changed to mimic the pronunciation of the local dialect (the d in dal is pronounced t because of the voiceless consonant s in front).
+On 26 June 1964, a royal resolution changed the spelling of the name of the municipality back to Gjesdal as part of a border adjustment that was to take effect on 1 January 1965.
+This change in spelling was made to bring the name back to the etymologically correct form of Gjesdal.